 To:

 The Board of Management of wishes to inform you that:

-The Board of Management's annual re was completed at the Board meeting o eview of the school's anti-bullying policy and its implementation f [date].

-This review was conducted in accordat Anti-Bullying Procedures for Primary nce with the checklist set out in Appendix 4 of the Department and Post-Primary Schools.
+- The Board of Management's annual review of the school's anti-bullying policy and its implementation was completed at the Board meeting of [date]. - This review was conducted in accordance with the checklist set out in Appendix 4 of the Department's Anti-Bullying Procedures for Primary and Post-Primary Schools.

 Signed Date

-Chairperson, Board of Management Date
+Chairperson, Board of Management

-Signed
+Signed Date

+Principal